 Reviews of Kids' Fiction

 I have been asked what I think I'm doing reviewing the science in children's fiction books.
 Don't I understand that this is FICTION, as in, make-believe?

 Yes, I know the difference between fiction and nonfiction.
 However, young children don't.
 At a school visit, a second-grader came up to me.
 She said, "I really liked your talk about the Moon Mrs. Dyson, but you should know that there really isn't any gravity on the Moon."
 I asked her who told her that.
 She said, "I read it in a book!"
 I asked her to show me the book: it was Midnight on the Moon!
 (See review below.)
 This little girl knew the book was fiction.
 She (correctly) absorbed the fact that there is no air on the Moon because the characters wear spacesuits.
 But she also absorbed the misconception that where there is no air, there is no gravity, because the gravity changed when they went outside in their spacesuits!

-If enough people complain about inaccuracies of all kinds in fiction books, then maybe the industry will decide to include technical reviews of ALL their books, not just nonfiction books.
+If enough people complain about inaccuracies in fiction books, then maybe the industry will ask for technical reviews of ALL their books, not just nonfiction books.
 And because most editors have no science background, this area is probably the one with the most potential for improvement.